 Vitamin B1

-Why Vitamin B1 Deficiency Occurs?
+Why Does a Vitamin B1 Deficiency Occur?

 Vitamin B1 (thiamine) deficiency occurs due to inadequate dietary intake, malabsorption, or increased bodily requirements.
 Risk factors include alcoholism, which impairs thiamine absorption and storage, and diets high in refined carbohydrates but low in thiamine-rich foods like whole grains, legumes, and meat.